How Many Hours Should A Pregnant Woman Sleep?

 That being said, do your best to spend at least eight hours in bed with the goal to get as much sleep as you can.
 If you find yourself only getting seven hours of sleep each night, don’t get discouraged — that only leads to more sleepless nights!

-Try some of the tips we discuss later on this article to find your own unique answer to the question, “How many hours should a pregnant woman sleep?”
+Try some of the tips we discuss later on in this article to find your own unique answer to the question, “How many hours should a pregnant woman sleep?”

 Do what feels right for your body and your baby, and everything will be fine.